On-Demand Activity Expiration Date (all CE credit must be claimed by the expiration date): April 30, 2016

 Bbraun, Speaker, honoraria; Fresenius Kabi, Speaker/Consultant, honoraria/consulting fee

-University of Michigan College of Pharmacy; University of Michigan Health System, Ann Arbor, MI
+University of Michigan Health System, Department of Pharmacy Services, Ann Arbor, MI

 PharmD, BCNSP, FASPEN, FCCP,